naijun0403/Ryzen3600-6600xt-EFI/README.md

 ```

 ## Status
-> You can use this!
+> You can use this, But not maintained currently